TIPS TO SELL

 - Repair dripping showers heads and faucets.

-- Clean or replace worn or dirty carpets
+- Clean or replace worn or dirty carpets or wood floors.

-- Buy a set of showy new towels for each bathroom – put them out only when prospective buyers are on the way
+- Buy a set of showy new towels for each bathroom.
+Put them out only when prospective buyers are on the way.

-- Replace all burned out light bulbs
+- Replace all burned out light bulbs.

-- Open all drapes and window blinds – let the light in
+- Open all drapes and window blinds.
+Let the light in!

-- Put pets in cages or take then to a family member, neighbor or friend
+- Put pets in cages or take then to a family member, neighbor or friend during a showing.

 - Never leave dirty dishes in the kitchen sink or dishes in the dishwasher.

-- Do not leave laundry in the washer or dryer
+- Do not leave laundry in the washer or dryer.

-- Put on soft background music
+- Put on soft background music during a showing.

-- On cold days, light a fire in the fireplace
+- On cold days, light a fire in the fireplace.

-- On warm days, the fireplace should be kept clean
+- On warm days, the fireplace should be kept clean.

-- If time permits, put some slice-and-bake cookies in the oven – there’s nothing like the smell of warm cookies to make prospective buyers feel at home
+- If time permits, put some slice-and-bake cookies in the oven.
+There’s nothing like the smell of warm cookies to make prospective buyers feel at home

-When my husband and I got married a little over three years ago, we each had homes that we had to put on the market and purchase a "new to us" home.
+When my husband and I got married, we each owned homes.
+We agreed to put both on the market and purchase a "new to us" home.
 That meant we had to go through this list twice!
-However, it was well worth the effort as we were able to sell both homes at or above market value right at a time when the economy in general, and the housing market specifically tanked.
+However, it was well worth the effort as we were able to sell both homes at or above market value right at a time when the economy and the housing market had tanked.